1-IT-Gymnazium/MaturitniProjekt_Hodan/README.md

 1. Download `ETM_Setup.exe` from the releases section.
 2. Install the [dependencies](#Dependencies).
 3. Run the installer and follow the on-screen instructions to install the game.
-4. Once installed, navigate to the installation folder and run `EscapeTheMazerooms.exe` to start the game.
+4. Once installed, navigate to the installation folder and run `ETM.exe` to start the game.

 ## Game Overview